StillPillWill/Ender3-2/JOURNAL.md

 ## June 18: Dismantling and Frame Drilling

 I started by completely dismantling both printers.
-Then I used a bolt cutter to create a double-sided screw and used that to join together 3 pieces of 4040.
-Then I drilled the new mounting holes in this piece of 4040 and assembled the Y-axis.
+Then I used a bolt cutter to create a double-sided screw and used that to join together 3 pieces of 4040 taken from the base of the printers.
+Then I drilled new mounting holes in this long 4040 piece and assembled the Y-axis.

 <img src="photos/img_0391.jpg" width="500" alt="Drilling into aluminum extrusion">